Mosiah: the Consumate Leader

 Later in his reign, Mosiah is faced with another huge problem.
 His oldest son, Aaron, has refused to be king.
 He knows that if he makes someone else the king, controversy might arise around it.
 He also knows the great burden that is placed on a King, even if he’s a righteous one.
 In Mosiah 29, he writes to his people, explaining why a king is not a good idea.
 And there we pick up the story again:

 33. And many more things did king Mosiah write unto them, unfolding unto them all the trials and troubles of a righteous king, yea, all the travails of soul for their people, and also all the murmurings of the people to their king; and he explained it all unto them.
+34. And he told them that these things ought not to be; but that the burden should come upon all the people, that every man might bear his part.

 Wow.
 That’s got to be unprecedented!
-A king just being super-open and laying out all the “trials and troubles” that come with being a righteous king.
-If you look at it cynically, it’s like he’s saying “I’m tired of taking your sins and bad choices and drama upon myself.
+A king just being super open and laying out all the “trials and troubles” that come with being a righteous king.
+If you look at it cynically, it’s like he’s saying, “I’m tired of taking your sins and bad choices and drama upon myself.
 It’s not fair to me or to anyone else to have to bear that burden.
 It’s time for you to take responsibility for your own actions and your own salvation.”
 But Mosiah’s not a cynic, and he’s saying this out of love.
+It’s not that they didn’t control their own salvation before, to some extent, but the king, in a Christ-like way took some of the responsibility upon himself, just as a wicked king would.
+The difference is probably that the righteous king does so knowingly and purposefully, with his eyes wide open to what he’s doing.

+37. And now it came to pass, after king Mosiah had sent these things forth among the people they were convinced of the truth of his words.
+38. Therefore they relinquished their desires for a king, and became exceedingly anxious that every man should have an equal chance throughout all the land; yea, and every man expressed a willingness to answer for his own sins.
 39. Therefore, it came to pass that they assembled themselves together in bodies throughout the land, to cast in their voices concerning who should be their judges, to judge them according to the law which had been given them; and they were exceedingly rejoiced because of the liberty which had been granted unto them.

 The people see the value in what he’s arguing, and the freedom it provides.
 They also want the responsibility for their own actions.
 It says “sins” but they also get more gain from their righteousness and agency.
 I wonder if King Benjamin’s people were blessed and received those covenants in part because of Benjamin’s righteousness?
-Kind of like Moses & the children of Israel.
+Kind of like Moses and the children of Israel.
 They were offered the higher law and to see the face of God, perhaps mostly based on Moses’ righteousness.
 But they weren’t ready and rejected the opportunity, and so were given a lesser law.

 Now stop and think a moment about what Mosiah has done.
-He’s not only released his son’s from the burden of being king, he’s dissolved the monarchy completely!
-This wasn’t some forced abdication, or beheading of a king, like we see in the 16, 17, and 1800’s in Europe.
+He’s not only released his sons from the burden of being king, he’s dissolved the monarchy completely!
+This wasn’t some forced abdication, or beheading of a king, like we see in the 1600’s, 1700’s, and 1800’s in Europe.
 This is a king willingly giving his power up to the people.
 In fact, he’s the one convincing them that it’s the right thing to do!
 They want a king.
 This isn’t the American or French revolutions.
 The people want a king.
 Yet he convinces them it’s not in their best interest and sets up a system of laws and judges to apply those laws.
-Ultimately it’s a sort-of representative democracy, where the people are the ultimate judges and ultimately responsible for their personal and societal destiny.
+Ultimately it’s a sort of representative democracy, where the people are the ultimate judges and ultimately responsible for their personal and societal destiny.
 This is perhaps completely unprecedented in the history of the world, before or after Mosiah.

 A Truly Christ-like Leader